-Selective Inhibitor of Nav1.7 for the Treatment of Pain
+GDC-0276 and Other Selective Inhibitors of Nav1.7 for the Treatment of Pain

-Chronic pain conditions such as severe cancer pain and neuropathic pain are generally recognized as unmet medical needs providing potential commercial opportunities for a new oral pain drug.
-Currently available pain drugs such often have either a lack of meaningful pain relief or dose-limiting side effects for many patients.
-An orally administered selective Nav1.7 inhibitor could present a novel mechanism for the treatment of moderate to severe pain.
-This mechanism contrasts with our non-selective sodium channel inhibition approach taken with XEN402.
-In December 2011, we entered into a collaborative research and license agreement with Genentech, Inc., or Genentech, and its affiliate, F. Hoffmann-La Roche Ltd, or Roche, to discover and develop inhibitors of Nav1.7 for the treatment of pain.
-The goal of the collaboration is to discover and develop orally active products that selectively inhibit this sodium channel.
-A small-molecule preclinical product candidate was selected in 2013 for development and is currently in the IND-enabling stage.
-Neither we nor Genentech has submitted an IND to the FDA for the selective inhibitor of Nav1.7 for the treatment of pain.
-Under the terms of the agreement, Genentech paid us an upfront fee of \$10.0 million and we have subsequently earned a \$5.0 million milestone payment for the selection of the development-stage product candidate.
-We are also eligible to receive pre-commercial and commercial milestone payments with respect to the licensed products totaling up to an additional \$621.0 million.
+In December 2011, we entered into a collaborative research and license agreement with Genentech and its affiliate, F. Hoffmann-La Roche Ltd, or Roche, to discover and develop selective oral inhibitors of Nav1.7 for the treatment of pain.
+Based on our discovery of Nav1.7 deficiency underlying the human disorder, CIP, we believe that Nav1.7 is a highly-validated target for the treatment of pain.
+Our Genentech collaboration is focused on discovering and developing selective oral Nav1.7 inhibitors, which is in contrast to our Teva partnership that is focused on developing a topical drug that targets a number of different sodium channels, including Nav1.7.
+The first small-molecule preclinical product candidate that was selected for development under our collaboration is GDC-0276.
+Genentech anticipates filing an IND application possibly as soon as the second half of 2014 to initiate a Phase 1 clinical trial of GDC-0276.
+Under the terms of the agreement, Genentech paid us an upfront fee of \$10.0 million and a \$5.0 million milestone payment for the selection of GDC-0276 for development.
+We are also eligible to receive pre-commercial and commercial milestone payments with respect to the licensed products totaling up to an additional \$621.0 million, comprised of up to \$53.5 million in preclinical and clinical milestone payments, up to \$387.5 million in regulatory milestone payments, and up to \$180.0 million in sales-based milestone payments for multiple products and indications.
 In addition, we are also eligible to receive royalties based on net sales of the licensed products, which range from a mid single-digit percentage to ten percent for small-molecule inhibitors for the timeframe that such products are covered by the licensed patents and a low single-digit percentage thereafter, plus a low single-digit percentage for large-molecule inhibitors of Nav1.7.